With an associate's degree in Freshwater Studies, graduates can continue in a bachelor's degree program or enter directly into industry jobs. More »

 Find out more: Freshwater Science & Sustainability Bachelor's Degree »

-The Great Lakes Water Studies Institute has placed a solar-powered monitoring buoy in West Bay that provides real-time data on wind speed and direction, air and water temperature, wave height and other information, along with recent images and video.
-Learn more using the links below:
+The Great Lakes Water Studies Institute has placed a solar-powered monitoring buoy in West Bay that provides seasonal, real-time data on wind speed and direction, air and water temperature, wave height and other information.
+The buoy was removed for winter in November 2016 and will be dropped again in April 2017.

 The buoy is part of the National Oceanic and Atmospheric Administration's National Data Buoy Center, which designs, develops, operates and maintains a global network of data collecting buoys and coastal stations.